vigneshwarvj/GlobalFunCity_Web_Project/README.md

 - Scenario 1: Successfully add product to my bag.
     - Steps:
         1. Log in as a buyer.
-        2. Navigate to the product listing page.
+        2. Navigate to the Shop page.
+        3. Choose any one of the category.
+        4. View the list of available products.
-        3. Select a product.
+        5. Select a product to view its details.
-        4. Click the "Buy Now" button.
+        6. Click the "Buy Now" button.
-        5. Product will get it into "My bag".
+        7. Product will get it into "My bag".
     - Expected Result:
         - The product is added to the user's bag.